Poojashri24/CampaignAutomation/README.md

 - Parallel test execution
 - API response schema validation
 - Reporting using Allure or Extent Reports
-- CI/CD integration using GitHub Actions or Jenkins
 - Data-driven testing using JSON or Excel

 ---